postcss/postcss/README.md

 * [postcss-custom-selector] to add custom alias for selectors.
 * [postcss-media-minmax] to use `<=` or `>=` in CSS Media Queries.
 * [postcss-data-packer] to move an embedded data into a separate file.
+* [postcss-color-palette] to transform CSS2 color keywords to a custom palette.

 [postcss-calc]:                 https://github.com/postcss/postcss-calc
 [postcss-color-function]:       https://github.com/postcss/postcss-color-function